thenickgarza/E-Commerce-Back-End/README.md

 ## E-Commerce Back End
 ## Description

-  This project showcases the use of CRUD operatins as well as showing my abilility to follow best RESTfull practices.
+  This project showcases the use of CRUD operations as well as showing my abilility to follow best REST practices.

   ## Table Of Contents
 * [Installation](#installation)